Maryland Rental Lease Agreements

 What is a Maryland Lease Agreement?

-A Maryland Lease Agreement is a legally-binding document that establishes parameters for the lease of a residential property.
+A Maryland Lease Agreement is a legally-binding document that establishes parameters for the lease of a residential or commercial property.
 Signees are required to uphold the specified duties relevant to them to ensure their legal obligations are met.
 Landlords looking for a means to streamline the tenant selection process are advised to require any prospective tenants to complete a rental application form.

 State Definition (§ 1-101.(h)) – “means any oral or written agreement, express or implied, creating a landlord and tenant relationship, including any “sublease” and any further sublease.”